 LinkedIn currently has over 610 million members, with 303 million active monthly users, 40% of whom visit the site daily.
-Ninety-million senior-level influencers and 63 million decision makers use LinkedIn (cite).
+90 million senior-level influencers and 63 million decision makers use LinkedIn (cite).
+It is the most important social media tool for professionals, the one preferred by lawyers.
 According to the 2016 ABA Legal Technology Survey report, more than 93% of lawyers surveyed use LinkedIn.
 It hasn't quite taken off as a communication platform, but it's the foundation of most professionals' personal marketing.
 It's where you'll post articles and updates to your growing network.

 Today, nearly everyone you would want to hire you, from Hiring Partner to client, will first skim your LinkedIn profile to learn more about you.
 So, make it persuasive, personal, and professional.
-Show them that you're more than a dispassionate one-page resume.
+Show them that you're more than a dispassionate one-page resume or standardized firm website biography.
 This is your opportunity to help your targets see how wonderful you are and how lucky they'd be to have you on their team.

 - ☐ If you don't have a LinkedIn page already, create one that is robust and can appeal on a variety of levels to a broad base of readers.
-This will be your most-important social media platform. - Draft a detailed LinkedIn personal profile. - Write in the first person with a friendly, professional tone. - If you already have one, now is a good time to update your page. - Don't identify yourself as "Partner at XYZ Firm" in the heading space.
-Consider this your attention-grabbing headline-intrigue your visitors with something differentiating, using keywords that prospects searching for a lawyer on LinkedIn might use.
+This will be your most-important social media platform. - Draft a detailed LinkedIn personal profile.